Anish-Saxena/impress_micro2024/README.md

 ## Experimental Workflow

-START adopts [pythia's](https://github.com/CMU-SAFARI/pythia) experimental workflow by launching experiments preferably on an HPC compute cluster followed by rolling up statistics.
+ImPress adopts [pythia's](https://github.com/CMU-SAFARI/pythia) experimental workflow by launching experiments preferably on an HPC compute cluster followed by rolling up statistics.

-Each configuration runs either 28 workloads (used in the main apper) or all 51 workloads (used in appendix).
-Overall, there are 48 configurations required to recreate all figures in the paper, and 16 configurations to recreate the representative figures.
+Each configuration runs 26 workloads.
+Overall, there are 31 configurations required to recreate key figures in the paper.

 ### Build ChampSim Configurations

 1. `cd champsim`
-2. If recreating all figures, `./build_configs.sh configs/all_figures.configs`.
-Otherwise, `./build_configs.sh configs/representative_figures.configs`.
+2. `./build_configs.sh configs/configs.txt`

 ### Launch Experiments

-Recreating all figures requires 1528 experiment runs (each requiring one core and 4GB memory).
-Recreating representative figures requires 609 experiments runs.
-Each experiment requires 6 core-hours on average, or about 9K core-hours to recreate all experiments and 3.6K core-hours to recreate representative experiments.
+Recreating all figures requires 806 experiment runs (each requiring one core and 4GB memory).
+Each experiment requires 6 core-hours on average, or about 9K core-hours to recreate all experiments and 4.8K core-hours to recreate representative experiments.

 1. Select whether you will recreate all figures or only representative figures and check out `experiments/experiments/all_figures/` or `experiments/experiments/representative_figures/` directory, respectively.
 2. The `configure.csv` file provides details about each configuration (best viewed in Google Sheets/ Excel).